Your health care provider may recommend the minipill if:

 - You have certain health problems.
 If you have a history of blood clots in the legs or the lungs, or if you have an increased risk of those conditions, your doctor may recommend the minipill.

-- You're concerned about the side effects of birth control pills containing estrogen
+- You're concerned about combination birth control pills.
+Some women choose the minipill because they're concerned about drug interactions with or side effects of birth control pills containing estrogen.

 The minipill is an easily reversible method of contraception.
 Your fertility may return to normal immediately after you stop taking the minipill.

-Your health care provider may also recommend the minipill to help treat sickle cell disease or dermatitis that seems to be related to your menstrual cycle or to reduce iron deficiency anemia.
+Your health care provider also may recommend the minipill to help treat a type of skin inflammation (dermatitis) that seems to be related to your menstrual cycle.

 The minipill isn't appropriate for everyone, however.
 Your health care provider may discourage use of the minipill if: